MuradKhalil/ing_it_class_visit/README.md

 ### Some feature engineering advice:
  - in order to start a JupyterLab session run: ```$ kedro jupyter lab```
- - check for missing values and drop or impute those.
-However, some ML algorithms handle missing values natively
+ - check for missing values and drop or impute those (some ML algorithms handle missing values natively)
- - check for categorical variables.
-One hot encoding is a common way to handle those.
+ - check for categorical variables (one hot encoding is a common way to handle those)
  - scale numeric values